 Stereophonic sound was added to this, through the use of recorded magnetic striping onto motion picture film stock.
 Due to the expense of encoding magnetic stereo sound onto film, this was usually limited for “roadshow” presentations of big-screen spectacles in major cities, while most suburban cinema venues would stick to monaural optical sound prints.

 Enter Dolby Laboratories

-The company developed noise-reduction technology for motion picture sound recordings in the early 1970s and Dolby engineers decided that quadraphonic sound would well-suited for its noise reduction technology.
+The company developed noise-reduction technology for motion picture sound recordings in the early 1970s and Dolby engineers decided that quadraphonic sound would be well-suited for its noise reduction technology.